 In early 2025, a Governance Task Team was established to review and make proposals for an update of the HUC Charter that incorporates the state-of-the-art understanding, methodologies, and wisdom and make it future-fit.
-The proposal is reviewed by the Steering Committee, shared with institutional members a month prior to the General Assembly Meeting, reviewed by members from mid-March to mid-April, and endorsed by GA voting in the second half of April 2025.
+The proposal is reviewed by the Steering Committee, shared with institutional members a month prior to the General Assembly Meeting, reviewed by members from mid-March to mid-April, and endorsed by GA emergency voting between 14 and 30 of April 2025.
+The HUC Charter 2025 came into force on 1 May 2025.